prisma-collective/docs/docs/patterns/Core Processes.md

 ![[process-facilitation.png]]

 # Core Processes
-at the highest level, each event is the interplay of the following four processes. these processes each receive a sub-domain dedicated to engaging a wider audience with the inner workings of the event. these sub-domains become the endpoints by which [[communities of place]] can integrate their place-unique expressions of working with the essence of place in a global-scale, self-evolving platform.
+at the highest level, each event is the interplay of the following four processes. these processes each receive a sub-domain dedicated to engaging a wider audience with the inner workings of the event. these sub-domains become the endpoints by which [[hubs]] can integrate their place-unique expressions of working with the essence of place in a global-scale, self-evolving platform.

 1. [[enrolment]]
 	- stakeholder engagement